 What do you get when you combine top-producing mortgage innovators with a team of rock-solid process and customer experience experts?
 You get a little company called Guild Mortgage Inlanta GR that’s tripled the number of families it has helped since 2018.

 Housed in the historic Grange Hall in Ada, the company’s style is as eclectic as the former community center and design studio.
 Guild Mortgage Inlanta specializes in FHA and VA home loans, as well as Conventional, Home Renovation, and a full lineup of innovative mortgage products.
-However, it’s the process — not the just product — that sets Inlanta apart.
+However, it’s the process — not the just product — that sets Guild Mortgage apart.

 “We don’t peddle mortgage products – we create personalized strategies to help well-informed clients optimize their financial health.
 In short, we teach people how to ‘think outside the bank,” says Jonathan Arnold, branch manager, team leader and mortgage maverick.